mlojek/cma_neuroevolution/README.md

 ```

 ## Usage instructions
-Before running the project, both dataset and training configs need to be selected.
+Before running the project a configs file needs to be created.
 Example configs can be found in `configs/` directory.
 Then, to prepare the dataset run:
 ```
 python prepare_data.py DATASET_CONFIG
 ```
 To train the model, run:
 ```
-python train.py DATASET_CONFIG TRAINING_CONFIG
+python train.py CONFIG
 ```
 Finally, to evaluate a trained model:
 ```
-python evaluate.py DATASET_CONFIG TRAINING_CONFIG
+python evaluate.py CONFIG
 ```
 All config fields are described in `configs/data_model.py` script.